Treatment Options for Multiple Myeloma, by Stage

 Patients with multiple myeloma also receive supportive treatments, such as transfusions to treat low blood cell counts, and antibiotics and sometimes intravenous immunoglobulin (IVIG) for infections.

 A stem cell transplant may be part of treatment.
-Options for stem cell transplant are discussed in the section “ Stem cell transplant for multiple myeloma.”
+Options for stem cell transplant are discussed in Stem Cell Transplant for Multiple Myeloma.

 Some patients are given additional cycles of treatment after transplant.
 This is called consolidation treatment and increases the chance of a complete response (where signs and symptoms of the disease go away).